Leon-Francis/OpenAI-API-Caller/README.md

 ```
 ### Step 2

-Create a new file called .env and set your proxy (if needed) and api key in it.
+Create a new file named .env and set your proxy (if needed) and api key in it.

 ```
 # Example .env file